Query Hive through the JDBC driver in HDInsight

 - Example URL:

-- Extra Class Path: Use the Add button to add the jar files downloaded earlier
+- Extra Class Path: Use the Add button to add the all of jar files downloaded earlier

 - Class Name: org.apache.hive.jdbc.HiveDriver